graphcore/poptorch/docs/user_guide/overview.rst

 However, too high a value can result in overflow.
 The optimal loss scaling factor depends on the model.

+You can either set the ``loss_scaling`` factors manually, or you can set :py:func:`~poptorch.options._TrainingOptions.setAutomaticLossScaling` in :py:class:`opts.Training <poptorch.options._TrainingOptions>`, which will automatically set a global loss scaling factor.
+If you both set ``loss_scaling`` manually and enable automatic loss scaling, the manually set factor(s) will be used initially and updated automatically during training.

+..
+    TODO(T38044): Remove the warning below once the behaviour is fixed in PopART

+.. warning:: Currently, the automatically updated loss scaling factor will be reset every time a value in the optimiser is changed.
+This behaviour will be fixed in a future release.

 Velocity scaling (SGD only)
 ---------------------------